raiden-network/raiden/docs/api_walkthrough.rst

    Host: localhost:5001
    Content-Type: application/json

 Which returns a list of events.
-All that then needs to be done is to filter for incoming transfers.
+All that then needs to be done is to filter for incoming payments.

-Please note that one of the most powerful features of Raiden is that users can send transfers to anyone connected to the network as long as there is a path to them with enough capacity, and not just to the nodes that a user is directly connected to.
+Please note that one of the most powerful features of Raiden is that users can send payments to anyone connected to the network as long as there is a path to them with enough capacity, and not just to the nodes that a user is directly connected to.
 This is called *mediated transfers*.

 .. _close: